GreenVeggi/Thoth/pages/resilience thinking.md

-- Way of looking at the world and seeing systems, linkages, thresholds, cycles, and things that are important to us and the things that drive them.
-It is about embracing change, as ooposed to striving for constancy.
+- Way of looking at the world and seeing [[system]]s, linkages, thresholds, cycles, and things that are important to us and the things that drive them.
+It is about embracing change, as opposed to striving for constancy.
+	- Walker, B. H., & Salt, D. (2006). _Resilience Thinking: Sustaining Ecosystems and People in a Changing World_.
+Island Press. #walkerResilienceThinkingSustaining2006